shinseung428/ImageCompletion_IncompleteData/README.md

 ![Alt text](images/block_patch_res_2.gif?raw=true "res_2")

 ## Conclusion
-The resulting images show that the presented model fills incompelte regioms in the images.
-There are some artifacts and unnatural textures in the filled regions, but in general the completion network learns to generate patches that goes well with the input image.
+The resulting images show that the presented model fills incompelte regions in the images.
+There are some images showing artifacts and unnatural textures in the filled regions, but in general the completion network learns to generate patches that goes well with the input image.

+## Possible Improvements
+* Post-processing to fix texture issue

 ## Related Projects
 * [AmbientGAN](https://openreview.net/forum?id=Hy7fDog0b)